 2019 Sovereign Information and Buying Advice

 Every year we like to try and guess which design will feature on the reverse of this coin and we like to write a prediction blog.
-This year we were unable to find the time beforehand to do a blog post, but we did predict a St. George and the Dragon classic and we were right!
+Once again we have tried to foresee the details of the 2019 gold full sovereign and whilst we were unable to do a blog post, we did correctly predict a St. George and the Dragon!